 Armon Perry, PhD, is a professor at the University of Louisville's Kent School of Social Work.
 Perry's research efforts center on the intrapersonal, interpersonal, and external factors that influence men's involvement in the lives of their children, as well as the impact of that involvement on the well-being of the family.
 Perry's research has led to the publication of two books.
 The first is Fatherhood in America: Social Work Perspectives in a Changing Society, a co-edited volume that serves as a sourcebook for practitioners as it explores the impact of cultural background and family composition on fathering.
 He has also published, Black Love Matters, a book focused on a diverse group of adult Black men that chronicles their attitudes and behaviors in marriage and romantic relationships.
 Perry's most current work is leading the "Empower You" program, a healthy relationship and career exploration intervention serving 16-24-year-old youth.

-- Participants will be able to describe the relationship between criminal justice system and addiction treatment in the United States.
+- Participants will be able to describe three ways that the criminal justice system and addiction treatment in the United States relate to one another.

 - Participants will be able to define how mandated treatment through the criminal justice system may negatively impact BIPOC individuals and treatment outcomes in at least two instances.

-- Participants will be able to summarize solutions to create a more equitable approach addiction treatment.
+- Participants will be able to identify three different solutions to create a more equitable approach addiction treatment.